montysecurity/mudscan/README.md

 # mudscan

-This tool was created in an effort to learn defense evasion during port scanning.
+This tool is basically a wrapper around nmap and created in an effort to learn defense evasion during port scanning.
 Rather than tricking the firewall to evade detection, this tool aims to "muddy-up" the logs.

 It does this by scanning two networks at the same time.